Kogarah railway station

-Kogarah railway station is located on the Illawarra line, serving the Sydney suburb of Kogarah.
-It is served by Sydney Trains T4 line services.
+Kogarah railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Kogarah.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

-Kogarah station opened on 15 October 1884 on the same date as the Illawarra line from Redfern to Hurstville with two side platforms.
+Kogarah station opened on 15 October 1884 on the same date as the South Coast line from Redfern to Hurstville with two side platforms.

+The station was upgraded with lifts provided in the 1990s.

 The station concourse links directly to a small shopping mall called Kogarah Town Centre, which has been built directly over the railway platforms and beside them on Railway Parade.